 It’s not appropriate if the sample has been selected in a non-random way, for example when you use an opt-in research panel.

-So although margin of error is a popularly known term, it has a specific application in survey research and it won’t always be relevant to your market research data.
+So although it is a popularly known term, it has a specific application in survey research and it won’t always be relevant to your market research data.

 - A sports team has a complete list of everyone who has purchased tickets to their games in the past year.
 If they randomly select a sample of that population for a survey, they can calculate the margin of error on the percent of people who reported being a fan of the team.